wsmontes/Text-to-Speech-Chrome-Extension/README.md

 - 🛠️ Includes fixes for Chrome's speech synthesis limitations
 - 💻 Works across most websites

-## 📥 Installation (Developer Mode)
+## 📥 Installation

+### Chrome Web Store (Recommended)

-Since this extension is not yet published to the Chrome Web Store, you can install it in developer mode:
+You can install this extension directly from the Chrome Web Store:

+1. Visit the [Text-to-Speech Extension page](https://chromewebstore.google.com/detail/text-to-speech-extension/bjidgmpmbodlobefnnnaableplbjgndo) on Chrome Web Store
+2. Click "Add to Chrome"
+3. Confirm the installation when prompted
+4. The extension will be automatically installed and appear in your toolbar

+### Developer Mode (For Contributors)

+If you want to use the development version or contribute to the project:

 1. Download or clone this repository
 2. Open Chrome and navigate to `chrome://extensions`